-- Throughput is high: indexing hundreds of thousands of blocks, processing event streams from multiple nodes
+- High throughput: indexing hundreds of thousands of blocks, processing event streams from multiple nodes in parallel — Rust handles >100,000 events/sec on a single core.

 use alloy::{